ASolomatin/AutoGitVersion/README.md

 This script works with flow based on [GitLab flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) with some restrictions.

-The repository contains three main branches (*master*, *staging* and *production*) and may have feature branches.
+The repository contains three main branches (*main*, *staging* and *production*) and may have feature branches.

-- The *master* branch is main branch for current development; *master* branch can be merged **only** to *staging*; All feature branches can be started **only** from *master*.
+- The *main* branch is main branch for current development; *main* branch can be merged **only** to *staging*; All feature branches can be started **only** from *main*.
-- The *staging* branch contains currently testing code (beta) and can be deployed on stage; *staging* branch can be merged **only** to master; *staging* branch **can not** contain individual commits except cherry-picked hotfixes.
+- The *staging* branch contains currently testing code (beta) and can be deployed on stage; *staging* branch can be merged **only** to main; *staging* branch **can not** contain individual commits except cherry-picked hotfixes.
 - The *production* branch contains final code versions and can be deployed on production; *production* branch **can not** be merged to other branches; *production* branch **can not** contain **any** individual commits.
-- The feature branches starts, like usually, from *master* and merges back to *master*.
+- The feature branches starts, like usually, from *main* and merges back to *main*.
-- Hotfix occurs according to the following algorithm: first, fixes are committed into the *master*, then, for verification, using cherry-pick, they are duplicated into *staging*.
+- Hotfix occurs according to the following algorithm: first, fixes are committed into the *main*, then, for verification, using cherry-pick, they are duplicated into *staging*.
 After verification, the *staging* is merged into *production*.
 So, all the branches can sometimes different history but after release always has same code and always can be merged without conflicts except features.

-Main idea of this flow is that the code always moving only in one direction from *master* through *staging* to *production* and never back.
+Main idea of this flow is that the code always moving only in one direction from *main* through *staging* to *production* and never back.

 ## Restrictions

 - All merges should be done using git **recursive** policy (`--no-ff` option).
 The exception is feature branches, which can be merged in any way.
 This is important because the fast forward strategy does not leave the merge commit as evidence of release.
 - Rebase is outlaw.
 Rebase can totally broke history and we will have wrong version as result.
 - All merge commits must contains standard commit message with specified source and target branch.
 Eg.: "Merge branch 'staging' into production".
 (Script supports few most popular merge message formats)
-- The *production* and *staging* branches **can not** be merged back to *master* because this will broke commits sequence and current version will lose hotfix versioning part.
+- The *production* and *staging* branches **can not** be merged back to *main* because this will broke commits sequence and current version will lose hotfix versioning part.
 (And maybe something else.
 This case was not well tested yet.)

 ## Major version increment

 Major version can be incremented by adding special comment to commit message: `+semver: major`.
-This will work on *master* branch, feature branches and inside the merge commit from *master* to *staging*.
+This will work on *main* branch, feature branches and inside the merge commit from *main* to *staging*.
 In other cases this comment will be ignored.
 Major version increment works only **once** per release.

 ## Usage example